Polypill: Developments of preventive medicine applications

 Any physician could currently prescribe all the components of many proposed polypills separately for their patients, whether therapeutically or preventively.
 And since the ingredients of many possible polypills are off patent, it can be cheap to commercialize, although FDC products with novel combinations or formulations can sometimes themselves be patented.
 Of course, for any FDC product, the potential market for a given combination of drugs/dosages would need to be sufficiently large to justify the clinical trials and other expenses associated with mass-producing a new drug.

 Producing countries

-The polypill, drugs to lower blood pressure, is produced in Iran by the support of Execution of Imam Khomeini's Order was designed 14 years ag and called "PolyIran".
+The polypill, drugs to lower blood pressure, is produced in Iran by the support of Execution of Imam Khomeini's Order was designed 14 years ago and called "PolyIran".
 According to the study was conducted by doctors from Tehran University, the University of Birmingham in Britain and other institutions and published by The Lancet, it worked quite well in a new study, slashing the rate of heart attacks by more than half among those who regularly took the pills.
 The pill in the study, which involved the participation of 6,800 rural villagers aged 50 to 75 in Iran, contained a cholesterol-lowering statin, two blood-pressure drugs and a low-dose aspirin.

 Certain "cardiovascular polypills" are currently available in India and have been extensively studied there (see Polycap and PolyIran, for examples).
 Also, cardiologists in Spain are developing a polypill for secondary cardiovascular prevention.